VAIBHAV7500/vaccine_checker/README.md

     cp ./config/index.sample.js ./config/index.js
     ```

-* Update your pincode and interval to check in the config file.
+* Update your pincode and time interval in the config file.

 * Run Project